 Is the beach open to the public?

-Is there a best time of day to visit and avoid crowds?
+Is there a best time to visit and avoid crowds?

 Can I snorkel year-round?